moliver28/research-handbook/content/job-families/marketing/digital-experience.md

 ### Director, Digital Experience

-The Director, Digital Experience reports to the VP, Marketing Strategy and Platforms.
+The Director, Digital Experience reports to the VP, Integrated Marketing.
 The Product Manager (Marketing), Engineering Manager, and Digital Experience Operations Manager report to the Director, Digital Experience.

 #### Director, Digital Experience Job Grade